-- The Zero Calibration dialog box prompts you to remove all weight from the scale.
+- 3. Enter the Value of Test Weight to be used for span calibration then click OK. - 4.
+The zero calibration dialog box prompts you to remove all weight from the scale.
 Clear the scale and click OK to begin zero calibration.

-NOTE: If your test weights require hooks or chains, place the hooks or chains on the scale for zero calibration. - 6.
-When zero calibration is complete, the Span Calibration dialog box prompts you to place test weights on the scale for span calibration.
-Place tests weights on the scale then click OK. - 7.
-When span calibration is complete, the Rezero dialog box prompts you to remove weights from the scale.
-Remove the weights then click OK. - 8.
-When calibration is complete, the New Settings fields of the Indicator Calibration display are filled in.
+Note If your test weights require hooks or chains, place the hooks or chains on the scale for zero calibration.

+- 5. When zero calibration is complete, the span calibration dialog box prompts you to place test weights on the scale for span calibration.
+Place tests weights on the scale then click OK. - 6.
+When calibration is complete, the New Settings fields of the indicator calibration display are filled in.
 Click Exit to save the new values and return to the Revolution main menu; to restore the previous calibration values, click Restore Settings.